bookofproofs/bookofproofs.github.io/_sources/history/19th-century/dehn.md

 * Dehn thus positioned "mathematical ability" at a basic anthropological level.
 * Dehn qualified under this exemption clause so continued to head the mathematics seminar at University of Frankfurt.
 * Dehn was forced to resign but remained in Frankfurt.
-* Dehn lectured in a number of European countries over the next couple of years and spent from January to April 1938 in England with his daughters.
-* Dehn and his wife were in Frankfurt on Kristallnacht (so called because of the broken glass in the streets on the following morning), the 9-10 November 1938.
 * On 11 November 1938 Dehn was arrested but, with so many Jews being held, the prisons were full and he was released later on the same day.
 * Immediately Dehn and his wife, fearing re-arrest, fled to the home of Willi Hartner, friends in Bad Homburg north of Frankfurt.
-* After a few weeks the Gestapo became less active in their persecution of Jews and Dehn and his wife risked fleeing to Hamburg where they lived for a while at the home of one of Dehn's elder sisters before escaping, first to Denmark in January 1939 and from there to Norway.
 * Dehn was soon given a temporary position at he Technische Hochschule in Trondheim as a replacement for Viggo Brun (1885-1978) who was on leave.
 * Dehn fled the city but, despite the great risks, was back in the city by June and began to plan his move to the United States.
 * In October 1940 the Dehns emigrated to the USA, travelling from Norway to Stockholm in Sweden, then on to Moscow in Russia from where they took the trans-Siberian train to Vladivostok.